-- big handful (1/3-1/2 quart canning jar) of Dried stevia herb (you can also grow the fresh herb; just buy a plant at a garden shop to grow this summer…we’ve done that twice and dried our own)
+- fill a quart jar 1/2 full with Dried stevia leaves (you can also grow the fresh herb; we’ve done that twice and dried our own with good success)

 - quart canning jar with lid

-- dark dropper bottles to store it in (you can find them here and here).
+- dark dropper bottles to store it in (you can find them here).

 If you grow and cut your own stevia at home, begin by washing to remove dirt – a good rinse and pat dry will usually do.
 Strip the leaves from the stems; only the leaves contain the sweet-tasting glycosides.
 Let them dry in the sun or in a dehydrator until just crisp.
 Then coarsely break the dried stevia leaves but don’t crush into a powder, as it is hard to filter out later and creates a sediment at the bottom of your finished extract.